gtema/openstack/openstack_cli/README.md

 step adapting the invocation to a newer set of parameters.
 Microversion (or functionality) deprecation is also much simpler this way and is handled by marking the whole command deprecated and/or drop it completely.

+## Request timing

+`osc` supports `--timing` argument that enables capturing of all HTTP requests and outputs timings grouped by URL (ignoring the query parameters) and method.